Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Methodology and observations

 Here, the subscript "0" indicates the parameters at the present epoch $(z = 0)$.
-In particular, if $q_0<0$ indicates that the Universe is decelerating, and $q_0>0$ correspond to an accelerate Universe.
+In particular, $q_0<0$ indicates that the Universe is decelerating, and $q_0>0$ corresponds to an accelerating Universe.
 A positive sign of $j_0$ means a transition time between the deceleration and acceleration.